Veams/documentation/methodology/javascript/modules/methodology__jsModules.md

 # Modules

-## Modules to define individual, segmented, pieces of  JavaScript functionality.
-Each module is self-contained unit with it's own file and directory.
+## Modules define individual, segmented, pieces of JavaScript functionality.
+Each module is a self-contained unit with it's own file and directory.

 [//]: #     ({{/wrapWith}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-12"}})

 ### MODULE RESPONSIBILITIES
 Veams modules have two responsibilites:
 1. Initialization
-1. Module Option Handling
+1. Module option handling

-Tip: Module initialization is... **(insert what module initialization means in plain english)**.
+Tip / Reminder: Module initialization is... **(insert what module initialization means in plain english)**.
 Options are a module's settings (e.g. animaton length, visibility).
 Modules have default options.
 Default options can be overwritten via the components JSON data file.

 [//]: #     ({{/wrapWith}})
 [//]: # ({{/wrapWith}})